andrea-gasparini/backdoor-federated-learning/README.md

 This repository hosts the project on the backdoor attack in a Federated learning setting using the [FATE framework](https://github.com/FederatedAI/FATE).
 This project has been developed during the A.Y.
 2021-2022 for the [Advanced Topics in Security and Privacy](https://gitlab.com/atsp2021) course @ University of Groningen.

+The details about our work and the obtained results can be found inside the [report](report/FATE_attack.pdf).

 ## Installation

 First things first, clone this repository and then move into it.